AdobeDocs/graphql-mesh-gateway/src/pages/gateway/working-with-meshes.md

 - `response`
 - `responseTime`

-The following example includes some of the additional information a user can receive as part of the response with a `httpDetails` header set to true.
+The following example includes some of the additional information a user can receive as part of the response.
 The exact response will vary depending on your source handlers, headers, and other customizations.

 ```json
 {